 Personal touches like these not only spark the interest of the viewer, but make a compelling case for the value of pension plans.
-Take a look at how BBVA leveraged this strategy with this video message personalized to every viewer.
+Take a look at how BBVA leveraged this strategy with this video message personalised to every viewer.

 Viewers hear the message from who they’re most likely to pay attention to: themselves.
 Their “future self” thanks them for making contributions to their pensions.
-Plus, the video includes personalized recommendations for contributions — giving every member actionable steps they can take now to save more.
+Plus, the video includes personalised recommendations for contributions — giving every member actionable steps they can take now to save more.
 BBVA saw long-term savings increase by 78% as a result of the campaign.

-But personalization doesn’t stop there.
+But personalisation doesn’t stop there.
 Think about the touchpoints where your members are most engaged.
 This is when communicating with them matters most — add personal touches to the following moments to make them even more impactful:

 - Onboarding: Make sure members are aware of everything your plan and brand has to offer by showing what options are available to every member.